mkobuolys/dartpad-workshop-segmented-state/src/handle_error_state/instructions.md

 # Render _error_ state

 The last workflow to handle is the _error_ state.
 In case of a data loading error, it would be nice to show a `SnackBar` with the error message stored in the `ShapeDataException` object.
+Furthermore, it would also be nice to display the previously loaded shape.
+After all, that is the benefit of the Segmented State Pattern!

 Is it complex to implement?
 Not at all!

 ## Use `error` property